niHonkage/DocsLearning/en/getting-started/install-self-hosted/docker-compose.md

 * If the `.env.example` file has been updated, be sure to modify your local `.env` file accordingly.
 * Check and modify the configuration items in the `.env` file as needed to ensure they match your actual environment.
 You may need to add any new variables from `.env.example` to your `.env` file, and update any values that have changed.

-### Access Dify
+### Access Fusionworks

-Finally, access [http://localhost/install](http://localhost/install) to use the deployed Dify.
+Finally, access [http://localhost/install](http://localhost/install) to use the deployed Fusionworks.

-### Customize Dify
+### Customize Fusionworks

 Edit the environment variable values in your `.env` file directly.
-Then, restart Dify with:
+Then, restart Fusionworks with:

 ```
 docker compose down